-Our business may not be compatible with delivery methods of Internet access services developed in the future.
+Our business may not be compatible with delivery methods of Bandwidth / Connectivity developed in the future.

-We face the risk that fundamental changes may occur in the delivery of Internet access services in India.
+We face the risk that fundamental changes may occur in the delivery of connectivity services in India.
 The internet market has seen significant changes in the recent past from connecting fixed offices/locations to connecting mobile devices to connecting disparate automated devices and to continue to be relevant in this dynamic and disruptive environment, we will have to develop new technology or modify our existing technology to accommodate these developments.
-Our pursuit of these technological advances, whether directly through internal development or by third-party license, may require substantial time and expense.
-We may be unable to adapt our Internet service business to alternate delivery means and new technologies may not be available to us at all.
+Our pursuit of these technological advances, whether directly through internal development or by third-party license, may require substantial time and money.
+We may be unable to adapt our connectivity service business to alternate delivery means and new technologies may not be available to us at all.
 We provide wireless connectivity on the 5.7 GHz spectrum allotted to us by the Wireless Planning Commission.
+This spectrum has been de-licensed during the current fiscal year.
+Hence, we do not own any licensed spectrum to offer our services.
+We are exploring suitable spectrum that is technically feasible to offer our services.
+We may not get the licensed spectrum.
 The spectrum allocation may be inconsistent with industry standards.
 The current capacity may be insufficient to offer a breadth of services.
 The Government may issue instructions to release the spectrum that we hold.
 High cost of spectrum acquisition may be inconsistent with our revenue and cost models.
 We may not keep up with the pace of change that takes place in wireless technologies.